sohale/sohale.github.io/pages/presentations-talks.md

 # Selected talks and presentations

-2014: Quantifying Information In the Brain (Viva)
+2013: Quantifying Information in the Brain (Viva)

 2009: Quantifying Neural Information in Elecrophysiology recordings (Viva)